 Step 1: Vet the suppliers and ask the hard questions

-Before you commit to your chosen customer relationship consultancy, make sure that you research the reviews, responsiveness, clients, familiarity with other tech suppliers and service levels.
-You should also ask about the support and training you will receive–there are bound to be many tech updates and requirements throughout your partnership with this company.
+Before committing to your chosen customer relationship consultancy, thoroughly research their reviews, responsiveness, clients, familiarity with other tech suppliers, and service levels.
+Additionally, inquire about the support and training you will receive, as there will likely be numerous tech updates and requirements throughout your partnership.

 Step 4: Be clear about your objectives